mgreiff/FEM-examples/E_6.2/README.txt

+Incomplete

 Modify and calfem_root.m so that the script can access the solveq.m script.

-a) The expressions for D and S have been written and entered correctly in the iteration, but they diverge when ed \neq 0 - check general structure with lab handlers.
+a) COMPLETE - The expressions for D and S have been correctly imeplemented
+              and can be checked with testStiffStress.m.
-b) Run newtC6E2.m.
-Note, this will not work properly until D and S are computed correctly.
+b) TODO - Run newtC6E2.m.
+Note, this will not work properly until D and S are
+          entered correctly, currently diverges.